8uddishh/Highland-Rx/highland-rx-examples/operators/skipUntil.md

 # skipUntil
 ### signature: skipUntil(the: Observable): Observable
-Skip emitted values from source until provided observable emits.
+> Returns an Observable that skips items emitted by the source Observable until a second Observable emits an item.

 # Examples
 ## Example 1: Skip until observable emits